sasilver75/obsidian/Direct Preference Optimization.md

 May 2023
 Paper: [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290)

-See the [[Zephyr]] paper "Zephyr: Direct Distillation of LM Alignment"
+See the [[Zephyr]] paper "Zephyr: Direct Distillation of LM Alignment", which was trained with DPO.

+Variants: Iterated DPO